yohanis-ke/event-only/README.md

 </div>
 ```

 The entire purpose of this view is to render a piece of a webpage, and to do so potentially many times.
 For this reason it is called a [partial](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials) view.
-We indicate this by having an underscore at the start of the file name (`_location.html.erb`).
+We indicate this by having an underscore at the start of the file name (`_single_location.html.erb`).

 Also notice that, in our partial, `location` is a local variable, not an instance variable.
 This is because the partial's job is to render whatever we give it, and we won't always have an instance variable called `@location`.

+>You'd be less likely to see a partial named `_single_location.html.erb` in the real world.
+It would more likely be called `_location.html.erb`.
+We're doing this for clarity, so stick with it for now.

-To see why, look again at our code for `index.html.erb` and notice that, because we are iterating over `@locations`, we are using a local variable called `location`.
-We will now `render` this partial, and pass it the local variable `location`.
+To see why, look again at our code for `index.html.erb` and notice that, because we are iterating over `@locations`, we are using a local variable called `current_location`.
+We will now `render` this partial, and pass it whatever location object we have access to - `current_location` in `index.html.erb`, and `@location` in `show.html.erb`.

 Let's edit `views/locations/index.html.erb` now: